 Gain specialized knowledge of French literature or linguistics through our Doctor of Philosophy (PhD) degree program in French Studies at UBC Vancouver.

-The first 24 months of the PhD program are devoted to coursework, preparing and taking the Qualifying Examination, the Comprehensive Examination, and obtaining approval of the Thesis Proposal.
+The first 24 months of the PhD program are devoted to coursework, preparing and taking the Comprehensive Examination, and obtaining approval of the Thesis Proposal.
 The following years are devoted to the writing and defence of the thesis.

 In the first 16 months of the program, a minimum of 18 credits of coursework numbered above 500 must be completed, three of which may be taken in another department (six exceptionally).
 A first-class average is required in these courses.
 Additional coursework may be required for candidates who have deficiencies in certain areas.

 The supervisory committee must meet at least once a year.

 PhD candidates who are primarily interested in Linguistics may write a thesis on an aspect of French Linguistics.
 After consulting with the Graduate Advisor, they may also be permitted to supplement the Linguistics courses offered in the Department itself by taking courses elsewhere at UBC (in the Department of Linguistics or the Faculty of Education, for example), or at other universities under the Western Deans’ Agreement.

 Students concentrating in French linguistics will be required to take some courses in French literature to complete their degree.
 The concentration in linguistics does not entail a purely linguistics degree, but rather an emphasis.